AlexsLemonade/OpenPBTA-analysis/analyses/snv-frequencies/README.md

   - Load gene HUGO symbol (/gene Ensembl ENSG ID) annotation table in the Read data section.
 Make sure the HUGO symbol (/gene Ensembl ENSG ID) column has no NA or duplicate.
   - Add annotations to the mutation frequency tables in the Add annotations to the output table section.
 Replace `NA`s with `''`.
   - Reorder new columns before output.
+  - Note that annotations will be added in the upcoming `analyses/long-format-table-utils/annotator/annotator-api.R`, which is under review at PR <https://github.com/PediatricOpenTargets/OpenPedCan-analysis/pull/56>.
 - Add new variant annotations:
   - Load variant_ID annotation table in the Read data section.
 Make sure the variant_ID column has no NA or duplicate.
   - Add annotations to the MAF table in the Add additional annotations section.
 Replace `NA`s with `''`.
   - Retain the new annotation columns in the `get_cg_ch_var_level_mut_freq_tbl()` and `get_cg_ch_gene_level_mut_freq_tbl()` functions.
   - Reorder new columns before output.
+  - Note that annotations will be added in the upcoming `analyses/long-format-table-utils/annotator/annotator-api.R`, which is under review at PR <https://github.com/PediatricOpenTargets/OpenPedCan-analysis/pull/56>.
 - Change the notation for all_cohorts:
   - Change `'all_cohorts'` to other values in the `get_cohort_set_value()` function.
 - Change the format of PedcBio URLs: